Nick Jonas: 2014–2018: Nick Jonas and Last Year Was Complicated

-2019–present: Jonas Brothers reunion, The Voice and Spaceman
+2019–2025: Jonas Brothers reunion, The Voice and Spaceman

 Starting in late January, rumors were swirling online that the three brothers were going to reform the Jonas Brothers.
 On February 28, 2019, the Jonas Brothers officially announced their return along with a new single, "Sucker", which released the next day, March 1.
 The group's fifth album, Happiness Begins was released on June 7.
 In October 2019, it was announced that Jonas would join The Voice as a coach for its eighteenth season and later for its twentieth season.
 Jonas had a role in Roland Emmerich's World War II blockbuster movie Midway, which was released on November 8, 2019.

 On February 20, 2021, it was announced that Jonas would host Saturday Night Live for the first time on February 27.
 He was SNLs musical guest for the fourth time, performing his single, "Spaceman", from his fourth studio album, also titled Spaceman.
 The second single, titled "This Is Heaven", was released on March 4, 2021.

 On March 15, 2021, Jonas and his wife Priyanka Chopra announced the nominees for the 93rd Academy Awards.
 On April 30, 2021, it was announced that Jonas would host the 2021 Billboard Music Awards.

 Nick Jonas is set to star as Frankie Valli in a proshot taping of the musical Jersey Boys.

-In March 2023, Jonas and King released a single in Hindi and English, titled "Maan Meri Jaan (Afterlife)."
+In March 2023, Jonas and King released a single in Hindi and English, titled "Maan Meri Jaan (Afterlife)".

+2026: Sunday Best

+On November 30, 2025, Jonas announced his upcoming fifth studio album, Sunday Best.
+"Gut Punch" was released as the album's first single on January 1, 2026.

 Other ventures

 Outside of his acting and music career, Jonas ventured in various directions.
 In 2014, he signed a contract with modeling agency Wilhelmina Models.

-Fashion

 In 2017, he released his shoe collection 1410, a collaboration with versatile sneaker company Creative Recreation.
 In 2018, he released a spring clothing line with John Varvatos, labeled JV x NJ.
 Later in the year, they also released a fragrance, also labeled JV x NJ.
 In 2019, they released two more fragrances: JVXNJ Red and JVxNJ Silver.

+In July 2022, Jonas and Chopra announced an investment in Perfect Moment, a 1979-founded company dedicated mainly to womenswear.
+The company said that the couple will play a "substantial role" in the marketplaces of Asia and the Middle East.
 In October 2022 it was annmounced that Nick collaborated with PGX on a capsule collection for the golfsport.
 The PXG x NJ collection includes apparel and accessories, from hats and bags to shirts, pants, socks.